Surprise! It's Another Zero-Day Vulnerability

 [Read also: What you don’t know about the remote-work revolution may hurt you]

-of Cybersecurity Rob Joyce told one panel at this year’s RSA Conference that ransomware gangs are using their profits to buy
+What’s more, zero-day exploits could increase because they are becoming moneymakers for the cyber underworld.
+NSA Director of Cybersecurity Rob Joyce told one panel at this year’s RSA Conference that ransomware gangs are using their profits to buy zero-day exploits, and that his agency is concerned with how quickly criminals can take advantage of newly disclosed software vulnerabilities.

-The sky is not falling—until it is
+The sky is not falling — until it is

 Though some zero-day exploits may seem more menacing than they really are, IT security departments must take them all seriously and do their utmost to defend against them.